- Computers & Software»

 Screencasting needn't cost the earth.
 In fact, it needn't cost anything at all.
 There are plenty of free screen recording tools for both Mac and Windows computers that can be used to create professional looking videos with very little time or effort.
-So, let's take a look at what's on offer.
+Today, it is easier than ever to create great looking instructional videos, so let's take a look at what's on offer.

 Screencast-o-matic (Mac or PC)

-Screencast-o-matic works in a very similar way to Screenr, but with a few important, additional features.
-For instance, Screencast-o-matic lets you record videos of up to 15 minutes for free.
-It also lets you turn on your webcam so that you can add a video of yourself talking as you record your screen.
+Screencast-o-matic is a web-based screencasting tool that includes the option to download an offline version to your computer.
+It lets you record videos of up to 15 minutes for free.
+It even lets you turn on your webcam so that you can add a video of yourself talking as you record your screen.
 You can adjust the placement of the webcam video after you have finished your screencast.

-Other nice features that are available after your recording include the ability to highlight your mouse with a halo to make it easier to see on the screen.
+Other nice features that are available after your recording include standard options like the ability to highlight your mouse with a halo to make it easier to see on the screen.
 You can also show mouse clicks, or just hide the cursor altogether.
-Finished videos can be downloaded to your computer, published to YouTube, or uploaded to Screencast-o-matic servers.
+Finished videos can be downloaded to your computer, published to YouTube, or uploaded to the Screencast-o-matic website.

 Not everyone knows it's there, but Quicktime for Mac comes with a built-in screen recording tool, and it's very easy to use.
 Simply launch Quicktime, then go to File > New Screen Recording to get started.
 Click the drop down arrow to select the settings you want, and then hit the red record button when you are ready to begin your screencast.

-You now have the option to click once more to start a full screen recording, or click and drag to select an area of the screen that you want to capture.
+You click once more to start a full screen recording, or click and drag to select an area of the screen that you want to capture.
 Just be aware that there is no pause button.
 You either need to get it right the first time, or import it into iMovie when you are done and edit out your mistakes later.
 To save your screencast go to File > Export... and choose where you would like to save your video.